 If the way Dr. Meinig describes it in his book is accurate, the political debate among medical/dental leaders at the time must have been pretty hot and heavy!
 No doubt the pharmaceutical companies had their input, too...
 As with any new wave of thought, those that held to old ways were labeled old-fashioned and reactionary, whereas those that promoted the new were seen as modern and with it.
 The new way won the day.
 Some ground was gained, no doubt, but something may have been lost in the process.

 Re-enter Dr. Weston Price.
 He took infected teeth or extracts of them from patients suffering from a wide range of serious "medical" problems.
 He implanted these under the skin of laboratory animals....Guess what happened?
 The laboratory animal quickly came down with the very same disease !
 I might have expected that an infection from a tooth might go somewhere.
 Like if ten animals had parts of an infected tooth implanted, that one might get an infection in the brain, another in the heart, and another somewhere else and so on...that seems reasonable.
-But that's not what he (and others) found at all!
-What was seen was that if the patient had infected kidneys and his infected tooth was implanted in several lab animals, essentially all the animals quickly developed infected kidneys!
+But that's not what he found at all!
+What Dr Price saw and reported was that if the patient had infected kidneys and his infected tooth was implanted in several lab animals, essentially all the animals quickly developed infected kidneys!
 I don't think contemporary medical wisdom can explain that.

-As if that were not bad enough, Dr. Price goes on to show that even when root canal treatment is done according to accepted modern principles...and even when the follow-up x-rays show good healing of the bone around the root (which has been thought to prove that the infection is gone) - that even then, the mutant bacteria and their toxins are often still there spreading their poison!
+As if that were not bad enough, Dr. Price went on to show that even when root canal treatment is done according to accepted modern principles [at that time - early 1900's]...and even when the follow-up x-rays showed good healing of the bone around the root (which has been thought to prove that the infection is gone) - that even then, the mutant bacteria and their toxins are often still there spreading their poison!
 This is a very different scenario from what I was told in dental school and in all the years up to now!
-All I can say is that I read the book with an open mind and with the ability to challenge allegations by virtue of my training and 25 years or so of experience and I have to say it was either a total fabrication - and I mean 100% - or it was compelling.
+All I can say is that I read the book with an open mind and with the ability to challenge allegations by virtue of my training and many years of experience and I have to say it was either a total fabrication - and I mean 100% - or it was compelling.

 Now for "The rest of the story"...as Paul Harvey used to say..... or at least some thoughts of mine....